mohitmun/flocklive/README.md

-# hashman
+# Hashman
 Project for Online Flockathon

-Hashman adds hashtag support to flock.
+Hashman brings hashtag support to flock.
 It lets others see what you are talking about.
 Just start your message with /hashman or click on message action to make any message public across your team/ all flock users

 ##Features:
   - Twitter like Trends (see trends across team and all flock users)